Subscribe to updates

 Open Council Network is an independent organisation.
 We report on West Northamptonshire and are not the council.
 About us

-The Adult Social Care, Health and Communities Overview and Scrutiny Committee of West Northamptonshire Council is scheduled to meet on Monday 9 March 2026.
-The meeting's agenda includes a review of the Care Quality Commission's inspection outcomes for the council's Adult Social Care function and a review of the committee's work programme.
+The Adult Social Care, Health and Communities Overview and Scrutiny Committee of West Northamptonshire Council was scheduled to meet on Monday 9 March 2026.
+The primary focus of the meeting was to review the outcomes of the Care Quality Commission's (CQC) inspection of the Council's Adult Social Care function and to discuss the committee's work programme.

 Outcomes of the Care Quality Commission Inspection

-A key item scheduled for discussion is the outcomes of the Care Quality Commission's (CQC) inspection of the council's Adult Social Care function.
-The committee is set to receive a report and presentation from Melanie Williams, Executive Director – People Services, detailing the findings of this inspection.
-The report outlines that West Northamptonshire Council received an overall rating of Requires Improvement with a score of 59%.
+The committee was scheduled to receive a report and presentation detailing the findings of the CQC's inspection of the Council's Adult Social Care function.
+The report indicated that West Northamptonshire Council received an overall rating of Requires Improvement with a score of 59%.

-• Workforce development and Practice Framework: Refreshing and embedding a practice framework to ensure consistent and equitable approaches.
+• Workforce development and Practice Framework: Refreshing and embedding a practice framework to ensure consistent and equitable approaches across all teams and commissioning.

-• Communication and Information Sharing: Improving how information and advice are provided to residents, carers, and staff.
+• Communication and Information Sharing: Improving communication, access to information, advice, and guidance for residents, carers, and staff, using diverse communication methods.

-• Leadership Development and Team Support: Ensuring stable leadership and consistent support for the workforce.
+• Leadership Development and Team Support: Ensuring stable leadership and consistent support through a clear development plan and supporting workforce strategy.

-• Data and Performance Management: Becoming more data-driven with clear performance reporting, focusing on waiting times for assessments, reviews, and Deprivation of Liberty Safeguards (DoLS).
+• Data and Performance Management: Becoming data and performance-driven with clear reporting, focusing on areas such as waiting times for Deprivation of Liberty Safeguards (DoLS), reviews, and assessments.

-• Partnership Working: Strengthening collaboration with the NHS, providers, and voluntary, community, and social enterprise (VCSE) organisations.
+• Partnership Working: Strengthening partnerships with the NHS, providers, and voluntary, community, and social enterprise (VCSE) organisations.

 Review of Committee Work Programme